Danone: A Leader in the Global Dairy Industry

 Management and Leadership

-Under the leadership of CEO Antoine de Saint-Affrique, Danone emphasizes continuous growth and innovation.
-Carla Hilhorst plays a pivotal role in advancing research as the Senior Vice President of Research and Innovation.
+Under the leadership of CEO Antoine de Saint-Affrique, Danone continues to focus on growth and innovation.
+Carla Hilhorst plays a crucial role in advancing research as the Senior Vice President of Research and Innovation.

 Future Plans